Standard Admission: Frequently Asked Questions

 How do I submit my admission essay?

 You will upload it using a link in the application.

 What if I don't receive a passing score on my admission essay?

-There are two possibilities in this scenario.
-If you do not receive a passing score, you will either be notified to attend a workshop and resubmit your admission essay or you will be notified that you do not qualify for the workshop and can reapply for a future session.
+If you do not receive a passing score, you will be notified to revise and resubmit your admission essay by a specific deadline.

 Can a student fail the accounting writing assessment if they receive a passing score on the admission essay for admission to the college?

 Yes, the accounting writing assessment is separate from the admission essay.